goauthentik/authentik/website/integrations/services/semgrep/index.md

 1. Open an Incaognito window and navigate to `https://semgrep.dev/login`
 2. Click **Use SSO** on the login screen.
 3. Enter the email address associated with the domain you provided earlier.
-4. Login with authentik.
+4. Log in to authentik.
-5. You will be redirected to home screen of Semgrep Cloud platform.
+5. You will be redirected to the home screen of Semgrep Cloud platform.